-The AR-15 was designed to be taken apart, put back together, and even combined in numerous ways.
+The AR-15 was designed to be taken apart, put back together, and combined in numerous ways.
 The pieces, ideally, fit with similar parts from other manufacturers who work off the same designs.
 It is, fundamentally, an open-source tool that has (and continues to) evolved over more than half-a-decade.

-The AR-15 lower itself is, at its most basic, simply a shell that holds some key features of the rifle (or pistol, if you’re into that sort of thing).
+The AR-15 lower receiver is, at its most basic, simply a shell that holds some key features of the rifle (or pistol, if you’re into that sort of thing).
 The lower is a shell that houses the trigger group.
 In front of that, there’s a mag well that presents rounds into the upper via a well-seated magazine.

 An AR’s safety sits on the outside of the lower.
 The bolt release and mag release, too.
 And the stock attaches to the rear, where a buffer tube fits.
 The pins that connect the lower to the upper are accessible on the side of the lower.